ZwodahS/ZwodahS/devlog/croprotation/production-engine-builder.md

 This is not to say that LBAL is a bad game, just that the game wasn't what I wanted.
 It is meant as a fun slot machine game, and happens to be a Production Engine Builder.

-So I decided to craft one from scratch.
+So I decided to craft one(Production Engine Builder) from scratch.

 There will be a lot of references to many games including LBAL, Balatro and CR.
 Do not take my analysis of them as a criticism.